HPC - Arnold’s cat map

 Suggestions

-The provided implementation of function cat_map() is based on the following template:
+The provided function cat_map() is based on the following template:

 for (i=0; i<k; i++) {